mislav/hub/README.md

 Aliasing
 --------

-To get the full experience, alias your `git` command to run `hub` by placing the following in your `.bash_profile` (or relevant startup script):

-    alias git=hub
+hub works best when it wraps `git`.
+This is not dangerous - your normal git commands should all work. hub merely adds some sugar.

-Typing `hub alias <shell>` will display alias instructions for you shell. `hub alias` alone will show the known shells.
+Typing `hub alias <shell>` will display alias instructions for your shell. `hub alias` alone will show the known shells.

+For example:

+    $ hub alias bash
+    Run this in your shell to start using `hub` as `git`: alias git=hub

+You should place this command in your `.bash_profile` or other startup script to ensure it is run on login.

+The alias command can also be eval'd directly using the `-s` flag:

+    $ eval `hub alias -s bash`

 Commands
 --------

-Assuming you've aliased `hub` to `git` these commands now have
+Assuming you've aliased `hub` to `git` the following commands now have
 superpowers:

 ### git clone